 The Rule of Exclusion of Witnesses is in effect and will be observed by all witnesses until the trial is over and a result announced.
 This means that all witnesses will remain outside the courtroom during the entire trial except when one is called to the witness stand.
 They will wait in the areas directed by the bailiff unless other arrangements have been made with the attorney who has called them.
-[However, [both the defendant and the State are nevertheless entitled to the presence of one investigator at counsel table] [and] [the victim has a right to be present during trial]].
 The rule also forbids witnesses from telling anyone but the lawyers what they will testify about or what they have testified to.
 If witnesses do talk to the lawyers about their testimony, other witnesses and jurors should avoid being present or overhearing.